TurboWarp/extensions/docs/CubesterYT/KeySimulation.md

 click (left v) mouse button at x: (0) y: (0) :: #BF0000
 ```

-Clicks at the designated location.
+Clicks the selected button at the designated location.
 Location is based off Scratch X/Y System.

 ---